L3cr0f/pma_course/Labs/Lab_19.md

 seg000:00000011                 jmp     short loc_18	-> Jump to decoded code
 ```

-As we can see, it's a loop that iterates 399 (_0x18F_) times over the code after the call instruction applying a XOR operation with _0xE7_ as key.
+As we can see, it's a loop that iterates 399 (_0x18F_) times over the code after the call instruction applying an _XOR_ operation with _0xE7_ as key.

 We reproduce this behaviour in the following python script: